 Don’t get caught in a fear trap.
 Here are a three obvious ways to minimize drama, and even ethically profit from it when you can’t minimize it, which is also a worthy practice:

-- Don’t Get Scared.
+- Don’t Get Scared or Manic.
 Don’t watch network news, which is saturated with opportunistic dramatic bias.
+Watch well regarded news sources instead, on streaming media to get away from commercials, many of which are also scare or hype stories.
 The media greatly amplify our Culture of Fear, to grab eyeballs and hijack amygdalas.
 Thinking about all those imaginary fears (Y2K, Killer Bees, most weather events) is just a huge waste of your mental overhead.
 Read Dan Gardner’s The Science of Fear, 2009 for more.
 What’s most hilarious about network media is that pundits who have been horribly wrong in the past continue to be widely used by the media, as they are opportunistic, motivated by audience share and drama-creation ability, not truthfulness or evidence.
 Always know the motivations of the storyteller, to determine if the story is worth listening to.

 - Don’t Overinsure.
 Once you understand the world is typically a lot less scary than people say it is, you can spend less on Nanny Insurance to cover every low-probability contingency, and start acting smart by paying attention to the very few things that really are potential problems.
-Common sense, risk reduction behaviors, and self insurance, which we can do for our health care, and small businesses can do for many kinds of events, is one way to do more intelligent risk management, correcting for institutional and cultural DCB.
+Common sense, risk reduction behaviors, and self insurance, which we can do for our health care, and small businesses can do for many kinds of events, is one way to do more intelligent risk management, correcting for institutional and cultural drama bias and aging mind bias.

 - Do Contrarian Investing.
 As an investor, wait until everyone is beating the heck out of a particular stock, and the negative drama has reached a fever pitch.
 There are lots of viral stories about doom out there, most of them with obvious hyperbole and hot air behind them.
 Alternatively, find a company that everyone is saying can’t fail (at the peak of hype bias), and short them at their peak.
 For more, read Contrarian Investment Strategies: The Psychological Edge, David Dreman, 2012.

 It is important to recognize that every one of us can fall into any of these biases, at any time, given the changing circumstances of our environment.
 For a sobering example, let me suggest Navarro, whose work I generally hold in high esteem.
 Navarro was asked to be an economic advisor to Donald Trump in his 2016 election campaign.
 Unfortunately, from this point on, he began speaking in what I would call newly dramatic language about the downsides of globalization and trade.
-From my perspective, he began using scaremongering language, and appealing to our baser nativist instincts, losing some of his previous objectivity and global perspective.
-Unfortunately this is just psychological manipulation, and a classic example of opportunistic drama.
+He began using scaremongering language, and appealing to our baser nativist instincts, losing some of his previous objectivity and global perspective.
+This is just psychological manipulation, and opportunistic drama.
 Call it out whenever you see it, if it won’t hurt your reputation.

 When you analyze a message, always consider the motivations of the messenger.
 In this particular case, it plays to both Navarro and Trump’s interests to scare us into thinking that globalization is a far worse process than it is.
 Their trade narrative is drama, not reality, because it downplays or ignores the accelerating innovation and technical developments that globalization has created, and the major threat reduction that occurs as the rich-poor income gap for all the world’s people continues to close, one of the greatest achievements of globalization since the 1970s.